UnatMar/Compsci-455/README.md

 # Compsci-455

-Project two was to make a login program using a modern encryption algorithm, I used RSA
+Project two was to make a login program using a modern encryption algorithm, I used RSA and coded in Java